-

 Broadly, whether a securitisation is public or private for UK purposes depends on whether or not a prospectus must be published in the UK.

 Different disclosure requirements apply in respect of public and private securitisations.
 For a public securitisation, (i) by definition, a UK prospectus must be published in compliance with the UK Prospectus Regulation, FSMA 2000 and the FCA’s Prospectus Regulation Rules and (ii) the SSPE is required, since 17 January 2022, to make information available through a securitisation repository (which operates a system for collating and publishing the relevant data) that is registered and supervised by the FCA.
 A private securitisation does not require a prospectus to be drawn up and does not make disclosure through a securitisation repository.
-Instead, a private securitisation makes information available to investors, the FCA or PRA (as relevant and in a prescribed notification form only, not the documents and information prescribed by Article 7) and, on request, potential investors.
+Instead, a private securitisation makes information available to investors, the FCA or PRA (as relevant and in a prescribed notification form only, not the documents and information prescribed by Chapter 2, Article 7 of the PRA Rules and SECN 6.2.2R, 6.2.5R and 6.3 of the FCA Rules (previously Article 7 of the UK Securitisation Regulation)) and, on request, potential investors.
 As there is no prospectus, in a private securitisation, a transaction summary is required.

-Both public and private securitisations are subject to Article 7 of the UK Securitisation Regulation (as supplemented by binding technical standards) requiring originators, sponsors and SSPEs to make available on an ongoing basis to holders of a securitisation position, the relevant competent authority and, on request, potential investors, certain information on the transaction and underlying exposures.
-Technical standards set out reporting templates and these templates apply whether the securitisation is public or private.
+Both public and private securitisations are subject to Chapter 2 Article 7 of the PRA Rules and SECN 6.2.2R, 6.2.5R and 6.3 of the FCA Rules (previously Article 7 of the UK Securitisation Regulation) requiring originators, sponsors and SSPEs to make available on an ongoing basis to holders of a securitisation position, the relevant competent authority and, on request, potential investors, certain information on the transaction and underlying exposures.
+The PRA Rules and FCA Rules set out reporting templates and these templates apply whether the securitisation is public or private.

-A similar distinction between public and private securitisations applies in the UK.
+A similar distinction between public and private securitisations applies in the EU.
 As such, whether or not a securitisation is public or private depends on:

 (i) for EU purposes, whether or not a prospectus must be published in the EU; and